Common Mistakes Found On Car Dealer Websites

 One such topic that we have delved into is website design.
 It’s what we do you see, so we have a lot to say on the matter.
 We’ve already elaborated on what we feel are the essential aspects of a good car dealer website and also expressed our opinions on other fantastic features that can take your website to the next level.
 But we are here today to talk about common issues that we come across when we look at other dealers’ websites.

 Mobile unfriendly websites

 With a huge number of people searching for cars online with their mobile device, you just cannot compete if you are presenting them with a poorly functioning website that’s a chore to browse on a smartphone or tablet.
-Not only do clunky non-responsive websites offer up a poor browsing experience, but they may also have a negative impact on how well you rank in search results.
-In 2015 Google released a new algorithm that would take into account mobile friendliness when ranking websites in mobile search results pages.
+Not only do clunky non-responsive websites offer up a poor browsing experience, but they also have a negative impact on how well you rank in search results.
+In 2018, Google released a new algorithm that ranks websites based on their mobile version instead of their desktop version.
 Read more about this here.

 Missing landing pages

 If you have a website that features a large number of Peugeots, Fords and Nissans and you have a specific landing page for all three manufacturers separately and had the correct title tags in place, then you’re more likely to rank high up for relevant search terms for each manufacturer.

 If you’re based in Brighton and someone is searching for ‘Used cars in Brighton’ then your website will have a chance of ranking with or without these individual manufacturer landing pages.
 However, if someone is searching for ‘Used Fords in Brighton’, ‘Used Peugeots in Brighton’ and ‘Used Nissans in Brighton’, then a lack of correct landing pages could leave you missing out on valuable traffic.
 If you do have individual landing page for each, these will increase your chances of ranking for all of the above terms.

 Incorrect title tags